QED0711/spiccato/README.md

 ```
 #### **setState**

-`setState` is a low level method that can be used to set all properties of an associated state, but more commonly just a subset of properties .
-This method can take in one of two types for its first argument: an `object` or a `function`
+`setState` is a low level method the you can access on your `spiccato` instance.
+It is used to set all properties of an associated state, but more commonly just a subset of properties .
+This method can take in one of two types for its first argument: an `object` or a `function`.
+It can take an optional second argument of a `callback` called after the state has been set. `setState` returns a promise that will resolve to an updated state.

+##### **Object Input**

-When an object is passed in, the state will update just the properties indicated in the object without modifying/removing any of the other properties in the state.
+When an object is passed, the state will update just the properties indicated in the object without modifying/removing any of the other properties in the state.
 However, be cautious when using an object to update nested structures.
 You will need to make sure that every call to `setState` updates every property in the nested structure or else the fundamental structure will change.
-In situations like this, it is better to use a `function` as an input (see below), or a [dynamic nested setter](#dynamic-accessors) (detailed below).
+In situations like this, it is better to use a `function` as an input (see below), or a [dynamic nested setter](#dynamic-accessors).

 ```
 const stateSchema = {